ifinto/wordpress-png/wp-content/plugins/loginizer/readme.txt

 * Login Challenge Question - The user can setup a <i>Challenge Question and Answer</i> as an additional security layer.
 After Login, the user will need to answer the question to complete the login.
 * reCAPTCHA - Google's reCAPTCHA can be configured for the Login screen, Comments Section, Registration Form, etc. to prevent automated brute force attacks.
 Supports WooCommerce as well.
 * Rename Login Page - The Admin can rename the login URL (slug) to something different from wp-login.php to prevent automated brute force attacks.
+* Rename WP-Admin URL - The Admin area in WordPress is accessed via wp-admin.
+With loginizer you can change it to anything e.g. site-admin
 * Rename Login with Secrecy - If set, then all Login URL's will still point to wp-login.php and users will have to access the New Login Slug by typing it in the browser.
 * Disable XML-RPC - An option to simply disable XML-RPC in WordPress.
 Most of the WordPress users don't need XML-RPC and can disable it to prevent automated brute force attacks.
 * Rename XML-RPC - The Admin can rename the XML-RPC to something different from xmlrpc.php to prevent automated brute force attacks.